Collins2225/Visual-Servoing-System-for-Simulated-Robot/README.md

+"I built a system where a robot arm uses a camera as its eyes to find and track an object automatically.

+Instead of telling the robot exactly where to move, the robot LOOKS at what it sees in the camera, figures out where the object is, and keeps adjusting its movement until the object is perfectly centered in its view.

+It's like how you naturally move your hand toward something you're looking at — the robot does the same thing using math and code."

+The three core components are:
+  1. ObjectTracker  → extracts visual features [cx, cy, area]
+  2. IBVSController → computes end effector velocity
+  3. RobotEnv       → simulates physics and executes IK

 This project implements a vision-based closed-loop control system for a simulated robotic arm.
 The robot uses camera feedback to detect and track a target object and adjusts its motion in real time to minimize positional error.